ARTICLE I

 Other Foundation Board Directors

 6.1 Appointment and Eligibility.
-Any current or retired faculty member is eligible to apply for Board membership by completing the Application for Statewide Service, available on the website of the Academic Senate for California Community Colleges.
-The President of the Academic Senate for California Community Colleges will appoint a Board member from the pool of applicants and that appointment will be submitted to the Board of Directors of the Academic Senate for California Community Colleges for final approval.
+Any current or retired faculty member is eligible to apply for Board membership by completing the Application for Statewide Service, available on the website of the ASCCC.
+The President of the ASCCC, in collaboration with the Foundation President, will appoint a Board member from the pool of applicants.

 6.3 Vacancies During Term.
-The President of the Academic Senate for California Community Colleges may appoint an interim director for any vacancies related to this article.
-Interim appointments are valid through August 31, following the date of the appointment.
+The President of the ASCCC, in consultation with the Foundation President, may appoint an interim director for any vacancies related to this article.
+Interim appointments are valid until through August 31, following the date of the appointment.

 ARTICLE VII